MicrosoftDocs/win32/desktop-src/Rpc/creating-a-binding-handle.md

 ---
 title: Creating a Binding Handle
-description: The client program of a distributed application needs to create a binding handle that tells the RPC run time which server should be contacted, and how the server should be contacted. ms.assetid: '52c5d0bd-f9b4-4d3f-ac7f-f9b4fb919846'
+description: The client program of a distributed application needs to create a binding handle that tells the RPC run time which server should be contacted, and how the server should be contacted. ms.assetid: 52c5d0bd-f9b4-4d3f-ac7f-f9b4fb919846
+keywords:
-keywords: ["Remote Procedure Call RPC , tasks, creating a binding handle"]
+- Remote Procedure Call RPC , tasks, creating a binding handle ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating a Binding Handle